-Radiant Sands is also set in the twentieth century, this time mostly in the Australian outback, in even earlier times, when it was truly possible to exist almost completely outside the rules and expectations of modern urban Australia.
-The stories are all fictional but are based on my experiences of life in remote Australia living in Aboriginal communities and settlements.
-Many of the events which are mentioned in these stories did happen, or were said to have happened.
-The line between history and imagination is very thin in places where there are few records and many of the people who were there at the time are now dead.
-I knew and appreciated many old people, both Aboriginal and non-Aboriginal, but very few survive today.
-People who know Australia through four-wheel drive touring and outback adventure camping may feel familiarity with the landscape and spaces described in these stories, but the social realities are another thing.
-As is famously said “The past is another country”, but this is another country within another country.
-Life in remote Australia in the 1940s-1980s is almost unimaginable today.
+Radiant Sands is set mostly in the Australian outback beyond the expectations of modern urban Australia.
+The stories are fictional but based on the experience of life in remote Australia, in Alice Springs and on Aboriginal communities and settlements.
+Many of the events mentioned in these stories did happen, or were said to have happened, or are believed to be true.
+The line between history and imagination is very thin in places where there are few records and many of the people are now dead.
+Those who know Australia through four-wheel drive touring and outback adventure camping may feel familiarity with the landscape and spaces described in these stories, but the social realities are another thing.
+As they say “The past is another country”, but this is another country within another country.

 This book also includes a novelette, “Last Patrol: a Story of Maralinga”.
 Ever since I was involved in the Royal Commission into British Nuclear Testing in Australia in 1984 as anthropological advisor to the Royal Commissioner “Diamond Jim” McLelland I have wanted to write about that extraordinary experience.
 In the end, I chose a purely fictional mode.
 The documented “facts” are available in various reports, articles and books.
 The imaginative approach, using purely fictional characters and events, seemed to make it easier to present a contested view of “what happened”.

 The final cover designs have been prepared by Keith Johnson (“Keith Draws”).
 The cover for Radiant Sands incorporates a beautiful desert photograph by Nick Rains who generously gave permission to use this image.